syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/Getting-Started.md

-> Note:
->
-> 1. Use the following code sample while adding scripts and styles.
+1. Use the following code sample while adding scripts and styles.
-> 2. Same files can also acquire from the following location.
+2. Same files can also acquire from the following location.
-> C:\Users\<UserName>\AppData\Local\Syncfusion\EssentialStudio\<Version>\JavaScript\assets\
+ C:\Users\<UserName>\AppData\Local\Syncfusion\EssentialStudio\<Version>\JavaScript\assets\
-> 3. Please download jquery.globalize.min.js from jQuery site to local machine and refer in the sample like below.
+3. Please download jquery.globalize.min.js from jQuery site to local machine and refer in the sample like below.

 {% highlight html %}